 This website is a secure website (as indicated by its web address beginning with https:// and active SSL certificate).
 This means that any information you send using a form on this website is encrypted before being sent from your device (computer, tablet, smartphone or other web-enable device) over the Internet to this website’s server, so the information is transmitted securely.

-To handle membership / subscription payments for this website, we may need to share your information with our service providers, associated organisations and agents.
-This website currently uses Stripe (http://www.stripe.com
+To handle any future membership / subscription payments for this website, we may need to share your information with our service providers, associated organisations and agents.
+This website uses Stripe (https://www.stripe.com

-) to ensure your financial information is processed efficiently, securely and cost-effectively.
+) to ensure any financial information is processed efficiently, securely and cost-effectively.
 We cannot, however, be held responsible for the privacy of personal information collected by these companies.